Age of Information Analysis for CR-NOMA Aided Uplink Systems with Randomly Arrived Packets: Proof for Theorem

 where $G_m$ and $G_{m'}$ denote the events that the transmission of the $(j-1)$-th successfully delivered update is finished at the end of the $m$-th and $m'$-th time slot, respectively, and step (a) follows from the fact that, given $G_m$ (or $G_{m'}$), $S_{j-1}$ and $D_j$ are independent of each other.

 In the following, it will be shown that the calculation of (\ref{E(DS)}) can be significantly simplified.
 To this end, we first evaluate $\mathbb{E}\{S_{j-1}|G_m\}$ and $\mathbb{E}\{S_{j-1}|G_{m'}\}$.
-As shown in Fig.\ref{update process_exp} (b), $S_{j-1}$ can be divided into two parts as follows:

-where $\Delta t$ is the waiting time of the transmitted update since its generation, and $T$ is the transmission time.
+As shown in Fig.\ref{update process_exp} (b), $S_{j-1}$ can be divided into two parts as: $S_{j-1}=\Delta t+T$, where $\Delta t$ is the waiting time of the transmitted update since its generation, and $T$ is the transmission time.

 Note that the evaluation of $S_{j-1}$ should be taken under the condition that the following two events occur, say $\mathcal{B}_1$ and $\mathcal{B}_2$, where $\mathcal{B}_1$ denotes the event that there is at least one status update generated within the interval with duration $\frac{MT}{2}$ before the start of the transmission time slot, and $\mathcal{B}_2$ denotes the event that the status update is finally successfully transmitted within the transmitting time slot.
 It is noteworthy that $\mathcal{B}_2$ can be divided into two disjoint events, i.e., $\mathcal{B}_2=\mathcal{B}_{2m} \cup \mathcal{B}_{2m'}$, where $\mathcal{B}_{2m}$ and $\mathcal{B}_{2m'}$ denote the transmission is completed within the $m$-th time slot and $m'$-th time slot of a frame, respectively.
 Then, $\mathbb{E}\{S_{j-1}|G_m\}$ and $\mathbb{E}\{S_{j-1}|G_{m'}\}$ can be expressed as follows: